lystom/WMSAN/RAYLEIGH/README.md

 - this README.md
 - env_notebook.yml : an environnment YAML file to install python dependencies.
 - pkgs.txt : an ASCII file to install python dependencies.

-- rayleigh_source.ipynb : Jupyter Notebook to compute and/or save Rayleigh source maps.
+- rayleigh_source.ipynb : Jupyter Notebook to compute and/or save Rayleigh source maps of the vertical displacement.

 - spectrogram.ipynb :Jupyter Notebook to plot spectrogram of the vertical displacement in the secondary microseismic band.

 - amplification_coeffs.ipynb : Jupyter Notebook computing Longuet-Higgins amplification coefficients maps.

+- microseismic_source.ipynb: Jupyter Notebook computing and/or saving the equivalent vertical force, necessary to run when using synthetic_CCF.ipynb.
+- synthetic_CCF.ipynb : Jupyter Notebook computing synthetic cross-correlations using equivalent force computed in microseismic_sources.ipynb and precomputed waveforms in Syngine.
 - source_microseism.py : background functions for source maps.
+- synthetics.py: python background functions for synthetic_CCF.ipynb

 - longuet_higgins.txt : values of the amplification coefficients for Longuet-Higgins (1950).
 - ww3.07121700.dpt : bathymetry file
 - readWW31.py : pythin script to read bathymetry file above